 We continually explore opportunities in other forms of media that are complementary to our core radio business, which we believe will allow us to leverage our expertise in the African-American market and our significant listener base.
 In January 2006, through a joint venture with Reach Media, we launched a new African-American news/talk radio network.
-The network features several leading African-American personalities.
+The network features several leading African-American presonalities.
 To date, 29 stations have committed to carrying all or a portion of the network's programming, most of which are stations not owned by us.
 In February 2005, we acquired 51% of the common stock of Reach Media which operates The Tom Joyner Morning Show and related businesses.
-Reach Media primarily derives its revenue from the sale of advertising inventory in connection with its syndication agreements.
+Reach Media primarily derives its revenue form the sale of advertising inventory in connection with its syndication agreements.
 Mr. Joyner is a leading nationally syndicated radio personality.
-The Tom Joyner Morning Show is broadcast on over 117 affiliate stations across the United States and is a top-rated morning show in many of the markets in which it is broadcast.
+The Tom Joyner Morning Show is broadcast.
 Reach Media provides programming content for a television program on TV One and operates www.BlackAmericaWeb.com, an African-American targeted web-site.
-Reach Media also operates the Tom Joyner Sky Show, the Tom Joyner Family Reunion and various other special event-related activities.
+Reach Media also operates the Tom Joyner Sky Show, the Tom